EricZinda/Perplexity/backlog.md

+- Make all tests run on new grammar
-Why is performance so much slower?
+- Why is performance so much slower?

 - How much does the soup and the salad cost? --> I don't know the way you used: cost
     - Needs to be cost_v_1() but referencing and?